cfbevan/UnityZoeImport/readme.md

 ## Usage

 A new menu option will appear under window -> JSON Sprite Import.
 When you click this menu option, a new editor window will appear.
+Watch the Youtube video: http://youtu.be/NpDeVaWPipQ

 ## Contributing